Biogeography UPSC

 Option b – All of these

-Assertion (A) The C-horizon is affected by physical and chemical processes.
-Reason (R) Podzol soils are very suitable for grain crops because these soils contain a good amount of bases.
-Codes
+Assertion (A): The C-horizon is influenced by both physical and chemical processes.
+Reason (R): Podzol soils are highly suitable for grain crops due to their high Base content.

 (c) A is true, but R is false